-8.32 The new permitted development right to convert class E uses to residential has taken over from the office to residential permitted development rights, and there have been an increasing number of such approvals in 2022-23, with some completions already this year.
+8.33 The new permitted development right to convert class E uses to residential has taken over from the office to residential permitted development rights, and there have been some new approvals this year as well as some completions, although these are relatively low.
+The Article 4 direction is likely to have impacted the new permissions coming forward this year.

-Table 8.16: Residential storeys on commercial buildings prior approvals 2022-23
+Table 8.16: Residential storeys on commercial buildings prior approvals 2023-24

 Status Number of prior approvals Dwellings gained

-Newly approved 2022-23 1 1
+Newly approved 2023-24 0 0

-Approved and not started at 31/03/2023 1 1
+Approved and not started at 31/03/2024 1 1

-Underway at 31/03/2023 0 0
+Underway at 31/03/2024 0 0

-Completed during 2022-23 0 0
+Completed during 2023-24 0 0

-8.33 Another new permitted development right allows for additional storeys to provide residential development over commercial buildings.
-The first such prior approval has been granted in Reading in 2022-23.
+8.34 Another new permitted development right allows for additional storeys to provide residential development over commercial buildings.
+Only one such prior approval has been granted in Reading.